As Armory continues to scale, we're crafting a "Roundabout, not Stoplight" culture because of Conway's law:

 However, now that we live in a knowledge economy and are entering the Third Industrial Revolution, which is based in code, it's definitely no longer true that the output of a software engineer is optimized by forcing her to work in a specific, codified way that removes her ability to optimize her own output.

 Optimizing for output has gone from complicated to complex, yet leaders at most Global 2,000 companies are stuck in a sub-optimal command and control structure.

 2) So, how does one optimize a complex system?
-Aaron goes on to illustrate this using the example of the traffic light vs. the roundabout.
+Aaron goes on to illustrate this using the example of the stoplight vs. the roundabout.

 As he describes in his book:

 He writes "What stands out for you about these two approaches?
 Did you notice that the signal-controlled intersection doesn’t require much thinking?
 Only compliance.
 The roundabout, on the other hand, requires drivers to be present and responsible for their own safety and the safety of others."

 The lesson is this: When we stop telling people when to stop/go/turn and instead give them the ability to merge into traffic on their own, they also have the responsibility of avoiding collisions on their own.
 The most mind-blowing aspect of this change is what the data shows.
 Roundabouts:

 - Reduce injury collisions by 75 percent